TerexitariusStomp/BrazilCommunityCurrency/README.md

 - **Token Launcher**: Web interface for creating new community currencies
 - **React Components**: Modern, responsive user interface

+#### Safe Multisig & Rainbow
+- The header includes a wallet connector that supports Rainbow/mobile via WalletConnect and browser wallets.
+- If the app runs inside a Safe App, it auto-detects the Safe via Safe Apps SDK and prefills the deploy roles with the Safe address.
+It also shows threshold/owners when available.
+- The Deploy form includes a Multisig Setup area to add signer addresses (owners) and a threshold.
+It encourages at least a 2-of-3 configuration.
+- When not inside a Safe, connect your multisig (Safe) or paste your Safe address into Owner/Minter/Pauser/Blacklister so your multisig controls the token.

 ## 🚀 Quick Start

 ### Prerequisites